r-spatialecology/landscapemetrics/README.md

 be used as a drop-in replacement for FRAGSTATS (McGarigal *et al.*
 2012), as it offers a reproducible workflow for landscape analysis in a single environment.
-It also allows for calculations of four theoretical metrics of landscape complexity: an overall spatio-thematic complexity, a thematic complexity, a configurational complexity, and a disambiguator of pattern types having the same overall complexity (Nowosad and Stepinski 2018).
+It also allows for calculations of four theoretical metrics of landscape complexity: a marginal entropy, a conditional entropy, a joint entropy, and a mutual information (Nowosad and Stepinski 2019).

 **landscapemetrics** supports `raster` spatial objects and takes `RasterLayer`, `RasterStacks`, `RasterBricks` or lists of `RasterLayer`